thesse1/webmethods-api-gateway-devops/README.md

  - For the demo scenario, the Azure pipeline has been adjusted to perform the following tasks.
    - Checkout from the VCS system all the apis.
-   - Build and test them on Build environment.
+   - Build and test them on BUILD environment.
    - Prepare assets for deployment on STAGE environment (using the Prepare_STAGE.json Postman collection), i.e., remove all non-STAGE applications.
-   - Export assets from Build environment and import on STAGE environment.
+   - Export assets from BUILD environment and import on STAGE environment.
    - The Rollout step is deactivated in the demo scenario.

    These pipelines get executed as a result of the webhook that takes care of validating the APIs and on succesful test results doing a promotion of the APIs to higher stages.